4.1 Types of leave

 2. Consultation is particularly important where you are on an externally funded project or student visa, or undertaking research in a laboratory-based environment where there are other dependencies.
 (For example, welfare of animals to consider etc.).

 3. You will also need to consider the impact of the planned leave on your ability to meet the academic requirements of your course.
-(Assessment of any coursework in which you are enrolled is subject to the Assessment in Coursework Units Policy and accompanying procedures).
+(Assessment of any coursework in which you are enrolled is subject to the Assessment and Academic Integrity Policy and accompanying procedures).

 4. Some doctoral and research master's degrees require students to complete coursework and/or professional development training as a pre-requisite to a milestone such as Confirmation, the Progress Review / Mid Candidature Review or the Final Review / Pre-Submission Seminar.
 Some coursework units may also have pre-requisite or co-requisite conditions.